 Numerical and string data can be output from the RIO board using several methods.
 The message command, MG, can output string and numerical data.
-Also, the RIO can be commanded to return the values of variables and arrays, as well as other information using the interrogation commands, such as V1=? and TZ.
+Also, the RIO can be commanded to return the values of variables and arrays, as well as other information using the interrogation commands, such as V1=? and V1=? are V1=? and V1